Horse64/old-core.horse64.org/README.md

   typed languages, like C# or TypeScript, combined with easy use of a Python or JavaScript.

 - **Easy to ship.** Single-binary output.
-No need to include an interpreter or separate libaries, making it suitable for cloud & micro service use.
+No need to add an interpreter or separate libaries, making it suitable for cloud & micro service use.

 - **Multimedia included.** The runtime supports 3D via OpenGL, and